 I personally invest a ton of time and energy in learning new skills.

 I remember about 20 years ago, my brother paid me what I considered a great compliment.
 He said, "Vic, it's annoying competing against you.
 You work your *ss off and you keep improving."

 (We competed a lot with each other as kids growing up.)

 I liked it when he said that 20 years ago, and I hope it is as true today (if not more so) than it was 20 years ago.
-This is not to say that I'm special in some way and can't be beat.
-It's more that I made a conscious and deliberate (read: Strategic) choice to be hyper competitive in my career of choice.
+This is not to say that I'm special in some way and can't be beaten.
+It's more that I made a conscious and deliberate (read: strategic) choice to be hyper-competitive in my career of choice.

 In any case, I've been thinking about the first half of my life and looking forward (hopefully) to the second half of my life.
 As part of this process, I made a list of the things I did in my 20's that I still do now that I turned 40 years old.
 I think the list of activities is instructive and I've shared it here: